KelvinHong/rec-sys-movielens/README.md

 We found that in `links.csv`, the column `tmdbId` has 8 missing values out of 9742.
 Therefore, it is safe to just remove them without affecting the quality of the model.

+## Computation

+Run `main.py` to calculate similarities with various methods based on users and items.
+Currently Cosine similarity and Pearson Correlation are implemented.

+See `./output/` for the output data.